microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/48.customQABot-all-features/README.md

-# QnA Maker
+# Custom Question Answering

-Bot Framework v4 QnA Maker bot sample.
-This sample shows how to integrate Multiturn and Active learning in a QnA Maker bot with ASP.Net Core-2.
-Click [here][72] to know more about using follow-up prompts to create multiturn conversation.
-To know more about how to enable and use active learning, click [here][71].
+Bot Framework v4 Custom Question Answering bot sample.
+This sample shows how to integrate Multiturn and Active learning in a Custom Question Answering bot with ASP.Net Core-2.
+Click [here](https://docs.microsoft.com/en-us/azure/cognitive-services/language-service/question-answering/tutorials/guided-conversations) to know more about using follow-up prompts to create multiturn conversation.
+To know more about how to enable and use active learning, click [here](https://docs.microsoft.com/en-us/azure/cognitive-services/language-service/question-answering/tutorials/active-learning).

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a bot that uses the [QnA Maker Cognitive AI](https://www.qnamaker.ai) service.
+This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a bot that uses the [Custom question answering feature in Language Service](https://language.cognitive.azure.com) service.

-The [QnA Maker Service](https://www.qnamaker.ai) enables you to build, train and publish a simple question and answer bot based on FAQ URLs, structured documents or editorial content in minutes.
-In this sample, we demonstrate how to use the QnA Maker service to answer questions based on a FAQ text file used as input.
+The [Custom question answering feature in Language Service](https://language.cognitive.azure.com) enables you to build, train and publish a simple question and answer bot based on FAQ URLs, structured documents or editorial content in minutes.
+In this sample, we demonstrate how to use the Custom Question Answering service to answer questions based on a structured, semi-structured or an unstructured source as input.

 ## Concepts introduced in this sample
-The [QnA Maker Service][7] enables you to build, train and publish a simple question and answer bot based on FAQ URLs, structured documents or editorial content in minutes.
+The [Custom question answering feature in Language Service](https://language.cognitive.azure.com) enables you to build, train and publish a simple question and answer bot based on FAQ URLs, structured documents or editorial content in minutes.
 In this sample, we demonstrate
-- how to use the Active Learning to generate suggestions for knowledge base.
+- How to use the Active Learning to generate suggestions for knowledge base.
-- how to use the Multiturn experience for the knowledge base .
+- How to use the Multiturn experience for the knowledge base.
+- How to use precise answering for the knowledge base.
+- How to query unstructured sources in the knowledge base.

 # Prerequisites
-- Follow instructions [here](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/how-to/set-up-qnamaker-service-azure) to create a QnA Maker service.
+- Follow instructions [here](https://docs.microsoft.com/en-us/azure/cognitive-services/language-service/question-answering/quickstart/sdk) to create a Custom Question Answering knowledge base.
+- Follow instructions [here](https://docs.microsoft.com/en-us/azure/cognitive-services/language-service/question-answering/tutorials/active-learning) to experience Active Learning.
-- Follow instructions [here](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/how-to/multiturn-conversation) to create multiturn experience.
+- Follow instructions [here](https://docs.microsoft.com/en-us/azure/cognitive-services/language-service/question-answering/tutorials/guided-conversations) to learn more about multi-turn prompts.
-- Follow instructions [here](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/quickstarts/create-publish-knowledge-base) to import and publish your newly created QnA Maker service.
+- Follow instructions [here](https://docs.microsoft.com/en-us/azure/cognitive-services/language-service/question-answering/concepts/precise-answering) to learn more about precise answering.
-- Update [appsettings.json](appsettings.json) with your kbid (KnowledgeBase Id), endpointKey and endpointHost.
-You may also change the default answer by updating `DefaultAnswer` (optional) field.
-QnA knowledge base setup and application configuration steps can be found [here](https://aka.ms/qna-instructions).
+- Update [appsettings.json](appsettings.json) with your kbid (Your project name), endpointKey and endpointHost.
+You may also change the default answer or default Welcome message by updating `DefaultAnswer` (optional) or `DefaultWelcomeMessage` field .
-- (Optional) Follow instructions [here](https://github.com/Microsoft/botbuilder-tools/tree/master/packages/QnAMaker) to set up the
-QnA Maker CLI to deploy the model.

-### Create a QnAMaker Application to enable QnA Knowledge Bases

-QnA knowledge base setup and application configuration steps can be found [here](https://aka.ms/qna-instructions).
+### Obtain values to connect your bot to the knowledge base

+- In the [Azure Portal](https://ms.portal.azure.com/), go to your resource.
+- Go to Keys and Endpoint under Resource Management.
+- Record one of your keys and your Endpoint.

+### Update the settings file

+- Fill in QnAKnowledgebaseId, which is the name of your project in [Language Studio](https://language.cognitive.azure.com/questionAnswering/projects).
+- QnAEndpointKey would be one of the keys and QnAEndpointHostName is your Endpoint from [Azure Portal](https://ms.portal.azure.com/).

 # Configure Cognitive Service Model
-- Create a Knowledge Base in QnAMaker Portal.
+- Create a Knowledge Base in Language Studio.
-- Import "smartLightFAQ.tsv" file, in QnAMaker Portal.
+- Import "Sample_qnas_for_CQA.tsv" file, in Language Studio.
 - Save and Train the model.
 - Create Bot from Publish page.
 - Test bot with Web Chat.
-- Capture values of settings like"QnAAuthKey" from
-- "Configuration" page of created bot, in Azure Portal.
-- Updated appsettings.json with values as needed.
-- Use value of "QnAAuthKey" for setting "QnAEndpointKey".
-- Capture KnowledgeBase Id, HostName and EndpointKey current published app

 # Try Active Learning
-- Once your QnA Maker service is up and you have published the sample KB, try the following queries to trigger the Train API on the bot.
+- Once your Custom question answering feature in Language Service is up and you have published the sample KB, try the following queries to trigger the Train API on the bot.
-- Sample query: "light"
+- Sample queries:
+  1) Surface
+  2) Features
 - You can observe that, Multiple answers are returned with high score.

 # Try Multi-turn prompt
-- Once your QnA Maker service is up and you have published the sample KB, try the following queries to trigger the Train API on the bot.
+- Once your Custom question answering feature in Language Service is up and you have published the sample KB, try the following queries to trigger the Train API on the bot.
-- Sample query: "won't turn on"
+- Sample queries:
+  1) Accessibility
+  2) Options
 - You can notice a prompt, included as part of answer to query.

+# Try Precise Answering
+- The precise answering feature introduced, allows you to get the precise short answer from the best candidate answer passage present in the knowledge base.
+- Sample queries:
+  1) Accessibility
+  2) Register
+- You can notice a short answer returned along with a long answer.
+Note that enablePreciseAnswer should be set to true in the sample.
+By default, it is set to true.

+# Query unstructured content
+- Once your Custom question answering feature in Language Service is up and you have published the sample KB, try the following queries to trigger the Train API on the bot.
+- Sample queries:
+  1) Frontline workers
+  2) Hybrid work solutions
+- You can observe that, answers are returned with high score.

 ## To try this sample